alirezahi/form-guideline/README.md

     * write “optional” in your placeholder.
     * you can use both of the above upper options based on the form situation.

-* Add inline error messages
+* Errors near their fields
     * add errors near the field which has it.

-* Use a Single-Clumn Layout
+* A Single-Column Layout
     * Avoid placing questions side-by-side..

 * Example in Placeholders